 Standing at the crossroads of Europe and Asia for as long as history can record, there’s no wonder Turkey is so unique, so varied and so utterly beautiful.
-Split between two different cultures, two different worlds, and somehow torn asunder by two different time periods, the country of Troy and stunning mosques is undoubtedly one of the world’s greatest and most sundry destinations whether the traveler is looking for famous coastlines, remote beaches, cosmopolitan metropolises outlandish landscapes, fantastic ruins and scenery, overwhelming culture or heavenly food.
+Split between two different cultures, two different worlds, and somehow torn asunder by two different time periods, the Country of Troy and stunning mosques, is undoubtedly one of the world’s greatest and most amazing destinations, whether the traveler is looking for famous coastlines, remote beaches, cosmopolitan metropolises, outlandish landscapes, fantastic ruins and scenery, overwhelming culture or heavenly food.

-Somehow mistakenly, Turkey is often pictured as an easy-fitting summer destination for families in search of beautiful beaches and 5 star all-inclusive resorts.
-Well, this is just one of its many qualities, in reality this incredibly varied and rich country has so much more to offer its visitors.
-My advice – Don’t just limit yourself to what seems convenient, go and explore Turkey with your eyes wide open, taste it, it has one of the best cuisines in the world, discover its glorious past, don’t be afraid to get off the beaten path, do little things like wandering around a typical town, haggle for bargains in the colorful bazaars, step up in a traditional teahouse or eat a kebab on the street.
-Last, but not least, don’t let yourself influenced by the season, Turkey is beautiful in any time of the year, just don’t forget to compare late deals before planning your vacation.
-Chances are to get an amazing experience for a rock-bottom price.
+Somehow mistakenly, Turkey is often pictured as an easy-fitting summer destination for families in search of beautiful beaches and 5-star all-inclusive resorts.
+Well, this is just one of its many qualities, but in reality, this incredibly varied and rich country has so much more to offer its visitors.
+My advice – Don’t just limit yourself to what seems convenient, go and explore Turkey with your eyes wide open.
+Taste it, it has one of the best cuisines in the world.
+Discover its glorious past.
+Don’t be afraid to get off the beaten path, do little things like wandering around a typical town, haggle for bargains in the colorful bazaars, step up in a traditional tea house, or eat a kebab on the street.

-The European half of Istanbul comprises the following districts: Bosphorus – one of the most attractive parts of the city; Galata – a lovely pedestrian zone famous for its nightlife; the water-edged Golden Horn, New City with its lovely mix of architectural styles, the historical Sultanahmet-Old City and Western Suburbs.
+The European half of Istanbul comprises the following districts: Bosphorus – one of the most attractive parts of the city; Galata – a lovely pedestrian zone famous for its nightlife; the water-edged Golden Horn, the New City with its lovely mix of architectural styles, the historical Sultanahmet (Old City), and the Western Suburbs.

 Asiatic Turkey or Anatolia

-Separated from European Turkey through the straits of Bosphorus and Dardanelles, Anatolia also known as Asia Minor is a peninsula surrounded by four seas: the Black Sea, the Mediterranean, the Aegean and the Sea of Marmara, which literally splits up the country in two worlds apart.
+Separated from European Turkey by the straits of Bosphorus and Dardanelles, Anatolia – also known as Asia Minor, is a peninsula surrounded by four seas: the Black Sea, the Mediterranean, the Aegean and the lovely Sea of Marmara, which literally splits up the country in two worlds apart.

-Asiatic Turkey comprises the rugged Black Sea coast with its steep mountains (Pontic Alps), crystalline rivers and evergreen forests; the historical Marmara Region where lie Istanbul and the legendary Plains of Troy; the sparkling Aegean and Mediterranean Coasts where Turkey’s most famous summer spots are located including Izmir and Antalya; the Central Anatolian Region, home of Ankara and the stunning Cappadocia; Eastern Anatolia, the highest part of Turkey and Southeastern Anatolia Region neighboring Syria and Iraq.
+Asiatic Turkey comprises the rugged Black Sea coast with its steep mountains (Pontic Alps), crystalline rivers and evergreen forests; the historical Marmara Region where lie Istanbul and the legendary Plains of Troy; the sparkling Aegean and Mediterranean Coasts where Turkey’s most famous summer spots are located, including Izmir and Antalya; the Central Anatolian Region, home of Ankara and the stunning Cappadocia; Eastern Anatolia – the highest part of Turkey; and the Southeastern Anatolia Region, neighboring Syria and Iraq.